Provincetown-Boston Airlines: People Express

 In May 1986, People Express was approved to take PBA out of bankruptcy.
 People Express provided financing to keep PBA operating, and changed PBAs routes to feed into its own.
 Flights from LaGuardia were shifted over to the People Express hub and headquarters at Newark.
 In addition to PBA's existing routes to the Cape and Islands, People Express used PBA airplanes to expand to short-haul locations from Newark, including Philadelphia, Allentown PA, and Farmingdale/Republic Airport, Long Island.
-People Express also downgraded some of its Boeing 737 flights to PBA's YS-11s on routes from Newark to Providence, Albany.
-The Miami hub was closed, but flights continued from Jacksonville and the Tampa Bay area, but now from the People Express location at St. Petersburg airport rather than Tampa.
+People Express also downgraded some of its Boeing 737 flights to PBA's YS-11s on routes from Newark to Providence and Albany.
+The Miami hub was closed, but flights continued from Jacksonville and the Tampa Bay area via the People Express location at St. Petersburg (PIE) airport rather than Tampa (TPA).

 People Express had also purchased Frontier Airlines of Denver and Britt Airways of Terre Haute, Indiana.
-People Express itself started having financial difficulties from its own expansion and difficulty competing with established major airlines.
+People Express itself experienced financial difficulties caused by its own expansion and as well as difficulty competing with established major airlines.
 On September 15, 1986, People Express agreed to a merger with Continental Airlines.